 For the demand estimation, dynamic numerical simulations have to be carried out.
-Seismic input can be either recorded or spectrum-compatible accelerograms, even if the latter can over excite higher modes or be too benign.
+Seismic input can be either recorded or saved in spectrum-compatible accelerograms, even if the latter can over excite higher modes or be too benign.

-In the case of real records, selection of accelerograms should fit the following criteria: (1) Far field records: distance over 15 km, in order to avoid possible directivity and pulse effects; (2) soil type C - D according to USGS classification to avoid site effects; (3) Free field or one story instrument housing; (4) Limited number of records coming from the same event to avoid event biasing of the demand estimation.
-(5) Elastic spectra should be checked avoiding "spectral shape" amplification effects.
-If information on the site where the structure is located are available, one or more of these constraints can be relaxed (Iervolino and Cornell 2004).
+In the case of real records, the selection of accelerograms should fit the following criteria: (1) Far field records: Distance over 15 km, in order to avoid possible directivity and pulse effects; (2) soil type C-D according to USGS classification to avoid site effects; (3) Free field or one-storey instrument housing; (4) Limited number of records coming from the same event to avoid event biasing of the demand estimation.
+(5) Elastic spectra should be checked to avoid "spectral shape" amplification effects.
+If information on the site where the structure is located is available, one or more of these constraints can be relaxed [Iervolino, 2004].

-A simple regression of the seismic demand for each configuration can be carried out according to the Incremental Dynamic Analysis of Structures (Vamvakistos and Cornell 2002) by scaling accelerograms by the intensity measure of interest (i.e. spectral acceleration at the fundamental period of the structure).
+A simple regression of the seismic demand for each configuration can be carried out according to the Incremental Dynamic Analysis of Structures [Vamvakistos and Cornell, 2002] by scaling accelerograms by the intensity measure of interest (i.e. spectral acceleration at the fundamental period of the structure).

 In such a way a relationship between the demand and a ground motion parameter can be defined in a given range.
 The next step is the definition of the probabilistic distribution of the demand.
 More in detail, for each of the points of the seismic intensity measure the set is scaled to the given IM in order to estimate the demand at that level with the minimum possible variance.
-Then dynamic time-history analyses are performed for each IM level in the chosen range.
-In this way a regression model can estimate the median demand and its variance as a function of the intensity measure.
+Then the dynamic time-history analysis is run for each IM level in the chosen range.
+In this way a regression model can estimate the median demand and its variance as function of intensity measure.

-$$P[D = d | IM = im] = log normalPDF(IM)$$ (5)
+$$P[D = d|IM = im] = lognormalPDF(IM).$$ (5)

 A lognormal or other kind of distribution for the demand can be assumed at each IM level, as in the Eq.
-(5) example; this assumption may be validated (i.e. by Kolmogorof-Smirnov test).
+(5) example; this assumption may be validated (i.e. by the Kolmogorof-Smirnov test).